XNS-ivy/inari-md/README.md

 ![License](https://img.shields.io/badge/license-MIT-blue.svg)

-> Inari-MD is a multi-device WhatsApp bot developed using the Express framework and baileys.
-With perfect grammar support, this project allows users to perform various tasks through WhatsApp on different devices.
+> Inari-MD is a multi-device WhatsApp bot developed using the Express framework and baileys, this project allows users to perform various tasks through WhatsApp on different devices.

 # Installation